Lyle Prouse

-Early Years
+Early years

 Born in Wichita, Kansas, the son of Vernon and Louise Prouse, Lyle Prouse later entered the United States Marine Corps, served in Vietnam, and was hired to Northwest Airlines.

 Northwest Flight 650

-On the morning of March 8, 1990, Prouse served as captain aboard Northwest Flight 650, carrying 58 passengers from Fargo, to Minneapolis on a Boeing 727.
+On the morning of March 8, 1990, Prouse served as a captain aboard Northwest Flight 650, carrying 58 passengers from Fargo, to Minneapolis-Saint Paul on a Boeing 727.
 Although the flight terminated without incident, the blood alcohol content of the pilots was measured two hours after landing, and exceeded the level permitted by the Federal Aviation Regulations.
 The three pilots had been drinking together at the Speak Easy restaurant the previous evening.
 Despite receiving an anonymous telephone tip, the FAA failed to intervene, and allowed the pilots to take off.
 All three pilots were later arrested, including 51 year old Prouse, 36 year old first officer Robert Kirchner, and 35 year old flight engineer Joseph Balzer.

 In a court hearing that followed, Captain Prouse received a 16-month prison sentence, and the other two pilots each received 12 month sentences.
 The FAA also revoked the licenses of the pilots.